 On February 13, 2013, Evercore held an in-person meeting with the senior management of a strategic party ("Strategic Party C") to present the merits of a possible transaction involving the Company.
 On February 14, 2013, Strategic Party C informed Evercore that it would like to obtain confidential information regarding the Company in connection with its consideration of a possible transaction with respect to the Company, and Evercore sent a draft confidentiality agreement to Strategic Party C. On February 16, 2013, Strategic Party C delivered a mark-up of the confidentiality agreement to Debevoise.
 After subsequent negotiations, a confidentiality agreement between the Company and Strategic Party C was executed on February 24, 2013.
-Strategic Party C was invited to access an electronic data room later that day, but did not accept the invitation or make any requests regarding due diligence activities.
+Strategic Party C was invited to accept the invitation or make any requests regarding due diligence activities.